meltingcore/bg/food-court/Rules.md

 Players take turns in order.

-During their turn, players always start by discarding up to 2 cards from their hand & drawing cards until they have 7 cards in hand (unless stated otherwise).
+During their turn, players always start by discarding up to 3 cards from their hand & drawing cards until they have 7 cards in hand (unless the hand limit is modified by a customer card).
 When the draw pile depletes reshuffle the discard pile back into it.

 Then they can choose to do 1 of 3 actions: **Prepare**, **Cook** or **Serve**.